Types of Radiation Therapy

 TrueBeam can treat tumors with volumetric arc therapy (VMAT), intensity-modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS) and stereotactic body radiotherapy (SBRT).

 Edge is the newest radiation therapy machine that delivers volumetric arc therapy (VMAT), intensity modulated radiation therapy (IMRT), stereotactic radiosurgery (SRS) and stereotactic body radiotherapy (SBRT).

 Gamma Knife is a form of stereotactic radiosurgery (SRS) that uses a single dose of gamma rays to treat malignant and benign tumors of the brain.

 Total body irradiation (TBI) treats the whole body at once.
 It’s an essential part of bone marrow or stem cell transplant treatment for cancers of the blood (leukemia) and some types of lymphoma.

 Internal radiation therapy, most commonly called brachytherapy or radioactive seed, delivers radiation by placing radioactive substances directly into or near a tumor.
 Radioactive beads, wires or other sources are placed into the body through catheters or small plastic tubes.

-Scripps uses high-dose brachytherapy, which delivers a high dose of radiation internally for a very short time per treatment.
+Scripps MD Anderson uses high-dose brachytherapy, which delivers a high dose of radiation internally for a very short time per treatment.
 The radioactive substance is placed into the body and removed after a few minutes.
 Treatments may be repeated for several days or weeks.

 Systemic radiation therapy uses radioactive substances that travel throughout the body via the blood to attack cancer cells.
 These are given as pills or injected into a vein.